 Originally published on October 26, 2022 Reading time: 25 minutes

-The first time I saw him, he was climbing up the path that leads down to the creek.
-I was about ten years old, for me that man has always been old since I have memory.
-He was carrying a bucket in one hand and a walking stick in the other, struggling because of the steep trail.
+The first time I saw him, I was about ten years old.
+He was climbing up the path that leads down to the creek, struggling because of the steep trail.
+He was carrying a bucket in one hand and a walking stick in the other.
 I was playing with some twigs, running around some imaginary monsters.
-He quickly glanced at me, with some disgust in his grin, then he turned uphill, towards his home.
+He quickly glanced at me, with some disgust in his grin, then he turned uphill, towards home.

 He lived in the last cottage of the village, right on top of the hill.
-My mother and I resided right before, five-hundred yards down.
-At about half road, the footpath where we met started, heading into the woods.
+My mother and I resided five-hundred yards down, in the house built my great-grandparents.
+At about half road, the footpath where we have met started, heading into the woods.

-Actually, thirty years later, I wouldn’t expect that the trail was still there, but there it is.
+Actually, thirty years later, I wouldn’t expect that the trail could still exist, but there it is.
 A narrow path, barely visible, swallowed by oaks and cedars.

 I don’t know why, but I’m terrified by it.
 I’m still holding Julia’s shoulders with my hands.